SanzharMrz/NLP-papers/Multimodality/MDETR - Modulated Detection for End-to-End Multi-Modal Understanding.md

 <img width="1279" alt="image" src="https://user-images.githubusercontent.com/48170101/184120836-fa886286-254c-4d37-8c9f-933ba679aaab.png">

+## Data
+Pre-trained: We create a combined dataset using images from the Flickr30k, MS COCO and Visual Genome (VG) datasets.
+Annotations from the referring expressions datasets, VG regions, Flickr entities and GQA train balanced set are used for training.

+Validation: Best reported results on the Flickr30k dataset for phrase grounding, RefCOCO/+/g, PhraseCut, CLEVR

 ## Pretraining
 Pretraining separated into two phases, the first one is soft token prediction, when we are trying to detect from input text correct span reffered to object (not categorical class).
 Another one is contrastive alignment, comparison between output of the transformer decoder and the text representation at the output of the cross encoder, this additional contrastive alignment loss ensures that the embeddings of a (visual) object and its corresponding (text) token are closer in the feature space compared to embeddings of unrelated tokens.